yogeshchandrasekharuni/fast-agent/README.md

 Evaluate how different models handle Agent and MCP Server calling tasks, then build multi-model workflows using the best provider for each task.

-`fast-agent` is now multi-modal, supporting Images and PDFs for both Anthropic and OpenAI endpoints (for supported models), via Prompts and MCP Tool Call results.
+`fast-agent` is now multi-modal, supporting Images and PDFs for both Anthropic and OpenAI endpoints (for supported models), via Prompts, Resources and MCP Tool Call results.

+> [!TIP]
-> [!TIP] > `fast-agent` is now MCP Native!
+> `fast-agent` is now MCP Native!
 Coming Soon - Full Documentation Site.

 ### Agent Application Development